parallaxinc/spinsim/README.md

 The sub-directory verify contains five programs that have been used to test spinsim against the FPGA implementation.
 Approximately 150 instructions have been verified to match the hardware.
-The verify directory contains the original C source code and the binary each of the five programs.
-It also contains the output from running the test programs on the FPGA.
+The verify directory contains the original C source code and the output from running the test programs on the FPGA.

 A test program can be run by going into the verify directory and typing